 Australian national notifiable diseases case definitions

-Measles case definition
+Rubella case definition

 Communicable Diseases Surveillance

-ReportingBoth confirmed cases and probable cases should be notified.
+ReportingBoth confirmed cases AND probable cases should be notified.

-Confirmed caseA confirmed case requires either:
+Confirmed caseA confirmed case requires Laboratory definitive evidence only.

-1. Isolation of measles virus
+Laboratory definitive evidence1.
+Isolation of rubella virus

-1. A generalised maculopapular rash lasting three or more days
+Clinical evidence1.
+A generalised maculopapular rash

 Epidemiological evidenceAn epidemiological link is established when there is: